Biblical tour Turkey unveils sacred trails. Discover 7 Churches of Revelation. Embark on a Divine discovery in the footsteps of St. Paul!

-The seven churches of revelation are in Asia Minor where St. Paul wrote letters and preached to teach Christianity.
+The seven churches of revelation are in Asia Minor, where St. Paul wrote letters and preached to teach Christianity.
 The seven churches are located in the Aegean region of western Turkey, known as Ionia in ancient times.
-Foot Steps of St. Paul Tour programs include visiting the Seven Churches Revelation Tour is sacred to Christians, and exciting.
-Visiting the Seven Churches Revelation brings you much closer to the Bible than living in the Holy land of Israel through the Seven Churches' Revelation tour.
+Foot Steps of St. Paul Tour programs include visiting the Seven Churches.
+Revelation Tour is sacred to Christians and exciting.
+Visiting the Seven Churches Revelation brings you much closer to the Bible through the Seven Churches' Revelation tour.

 Ephesus is the city of Ionia with a population of 250 thousand, where St. Paul wrote his letters to the Ephesians and the Evangelist St. John brought the Virgin Mary to spend her last years.

-Pergamum served as the capital of the Roman province of Asia Minor and was an important religious center for a number of pagan cults.
-The book of Acts makes no mention of the founding of this church.
+Pergamum served as the capital of the Roman province of Asia Minor and was an important religious center for several pagan cults.
+The Book of Acts makes no mention of the founding of this church.
 A polytheistic pagan culture surrounded the church in Pergamon.

 The people in the Akhisar district were rich and interested in trade.
 People would follow a false prophet and be led astray.
 Just like people today fall victim to the false religious teachings of some cult leaders

-In the book of Revelation, our Lord accuses the Church of Sardis and the congregation of standing dead even though they appear to be "alive".
+In Revelation, our Lord accuses the Church of Sardis and the congregation of standing dead even though they appear "alive."
 He warns the community to "wake up", repent, and be of good moral character.

-Laodicea, located 10 km away from Pamukkale, was the center of industry, agriculture, and trade, Laodicean people were rich.
-In the letter that Jesus wrote to the church of Laodicea, he immediately accuses the congregation of his lukewarm faith.
-He reproaches the congregation by "spitting" it out of his own mouth.
+Laodicea, located 10 km from Pamukkale, was the center of industry, agriculture, and trade.
+Laodicean people were rich.
+In the letter Jesus wrote to the church of Laodicea, he immediately accuses the congregation of his lukewarm faith.
+He blames the congregation by "spitting" it out of his mouth.
 Christ rebukes this church for allowing the people of Laodicea to go spiritually bankrupt because of their economic prosperity.
-He explains that even if they are economically rich, they can provide spiritual wealth.
+He explains that even if they are economically prosperous, they can provide spiritual wealth.

 Shall we call you?